tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm1.staticflickr.com/664/20914465181_c424e1e81a_b.jpg =300x)

 All of them are busy doing their part to make our orders.
 I see a man putting dumplings into the pot.
-Pots and pans full of dumplings...
-I wonder if he's making my order already.
+I wonder if he's making my order already...

 ![](https://farm1.staticflickr.com/691/20286546343_58ed41741b_b.jpg =300x)